-First, a little about "escrow".
-To complete the sale of a home, a neutral, third party (the escrow holder) is employed to assure the process will close correctly and on time.
-Escrow agents hold money for "safe-keeping" in transactions between a buyer and seller.
-For example, in an Internet auction, PayPal is the neutral third party that holds the buyer's funds, and then hands over the funds to the seller.
+Let's talk about "escrow".
+To complete the sale of a house, a neutral, third party (the escrow company) is employed to assure the transaction will close correctly and on time.
+A house is said to be in escrow when in the closing process, payment is held by a third party on behalf of a buyer and a seller when the transaction is taking place.
+For example, in an online transaction, PayPal is the neutral third party that obtains the buyer's cash, and then sends the funds to the seller.

-Tying up any loose ends like taking in funds, finishing forms, securing the documents for loans and liens, and assuring you get a clear title to the property before your purchase gets finalized are all part of the job of the escrow holder.
+Clearing the final hurdles like receiving funds, completing forms, getting the documents for loans and liens, and making sure you get a spotless title to the property before your purchase gets finalized are all parts of closing in which an escrow company is useful.

 - Tax statements